ChristianoBraga/notes-on-tdd/intro/intro.md

   approaches to Web development.

 * More specifically, to develop Web programming support in Idris.

-## This short course

-* Objective is to introduce the necessary basic components of functional programming and dependent types enough to create such applications.

 ## Summing up

 * We have chosen an important technical problem in web development